AlanRace/SpectralAnalysis/docs-src/content/basic-usage/load-data/data-representation.md

 title = "Data Representation"
 +++

 A data representation is a means of accessing data.

-* DataInMemory - data is loaded into memory and stored within this class.
+Currently two general data representations are implemented `DataInMemory` and `DataOnDisk`.

-* DataOnDisk - not data is loaded into memory and each access to any portion of the data results in a disk read.
+**DataInMemory** data is loaded into memory on initialisation, resulting in faster processing of data at the cost of RAM.

+**DataOnDisk** only the metadata is loaded into memory, with data being accessed from the disk only when needed.
+This is slower than `DataInMemory` but allows processing of datasets much larger than the available RAM.

+---

+#### Advanced

-To create a data representation for a currently unsupported style of data access, extend the `DataRepresentation` class and add the new class into the same folder.
+To create a data representation for a currently unsupported style of data access, the `DataRepresentation` class should be extended and the new class added into the same folder.